HardlyDifficult/Tutorials/Chapter2.md

  - Add **AudioSource** to the GameObject:
-   - Change the AudioClip to 'Death'.
+   - Change the AudioClip.
+We are using **Death**.
- - Drag the 'Explosion' into Assets/Prefabs and delete the GameObject.
+ - Drag the Explosion GameObject into Assets/Prefabs.
+ - Delete the Explosion GameObject.

 <hr></details><br>
 <details><summary>What did that do?</summary>